-(2) The LHA shall determine whether non-elderly applicants for elderly/handicapped housing are handicapped persons of low income.
+(2) The LHA shall determine whether non-elderly applicants for Elderly/Disabled housing are Person(s) with Disabilities of Low Income.
 Upon request, the applicant shall provide documentation sufficient for the LHA to be able to make a determination of eligibility.
 Such documentation shall be subject to third-party verification.
 As part of the determination process the following actions and findings are necessary.

 (a) The applicant shall provide certification by a physician documenting a physical or mental impairment which is expected to be of long and continued duration, but at least for more than six months;